Rizzlord/ComfyUI-OmniPart/README.md

 object_count: The number of images successfully exported.

+output_path: The directory where the images were saved.

+position_data: Positional information for each exported object, used by the TripoSG integration node to properly position 3D models.

 6. Generate 3D Data
 This is the core node that processes the final segmentation and generates the 3D representation.